PerryvandenHondel/DAVINSI_TA_turnondevmode/README.md

-Davinsi Labs Splunk Technical Add-on
+Davinsi Labs Splunk Technical Add-on to enable web development on Splunk

 Turns on settings (web.conf) so that development on a Splunk Search Head can be done.